JIMMMY0/gazebo_quadsim/README.md

 Download all packages, and move them into **src** directory of ROS workspace.
 - *Compile packages*

-In ROS workspace, execute `catkin build`. (you may need to install )
+In ROS workspace, execute `catkin build`. (you may need to install other missing packages)

 - *Launch mavros*